Somesh Mathur

-Somesh Mathur (born in 1964) is an Indian singer, songwriter and music producer.
+Somesh Mathur (born in 1977) is an Indian singer, songwriter, and music producer.

 Career

-Mathur has released 21 albums and 43 music videos; 'Ghalib', 'Jai Ganesha', 'Shiva Shlokas', & 'Radhai Ram Radhai Shyam', and the recent Indi-American hit, "Time Stood Still".
-He composed over 200 songs in a wide range of genres, and he performed over 1600 concerts worldwide.
+Somesh Mathur has released 21 albums and 43 music videos, including 'Ghalib', 'Jai Ganesha', 'Shiva Shlokas', 'Radhai Ram Radhai Shyam', and "Time Stood Still".
+He has composed over 200 songs and performed in over 1600 concerts worldwide.
 He also received the MTV Video Music Award (2005–2006) for his album with Asha Bhosle, Asha - A Brand New Album, for the song "Aaj Jaane Ki Zid Na Karo".
 He is the first Indian to be inducted as a mentor and a voting member at the Recording Academy, an American learned academy of musicians, producers, and other musical professionals.